namel3ss-Ai/namel3ss/resources/books/learning_namel3ss_v0.1.0.md

 - with input: <expression> — Specifies the message to send to the model.
 - as <variable> — Binds the reply to a variable.

 namel3ss supports only one input: per call and no additional parameters.
 Inside the AI block, you define the model, provider, memory settings, system prompt and tools.
-The runtime collects the AI input, invokes the provider and returns a reply.
+The engine collects the AI input, invokes the provider and returns a reply.
 The reply always becomes a string (or list of strings for multi‑agent results).
 Tools are called only if the AI output triggers a tool_call object, subject to guardrails.

 ### Tools

-Tools allow the AI to call functions in your runtime.
+Tools allow the AI to call functions in your engine.
 You expose tools via an AI profile:

 ```
 ai "assistant":